samstefan/instagram-subscribe-service/README.md

 ### Jobs

-The `jobs` folder contains standalone node app's for running maintenance.
+The `jobs` folder contains standalone node app's for running maintenance tasks.

 * `jobs/remove-duplicates.js` Finds any duplcate images based on the `photoId` and removes them.
 * `jobs/remove-deleted.js` Makes a http request to each image if the status code comes back as `404` or `403` then the photo is removed.